 3. Portuguese

-The Brazillian economy position is 6th most significant worldwide.
+The Brazilian economy position is 6th most significant worldwide.
 That makes the Portuguese language (the official in Brazil, Portugal, and several other countries) a fascinating language to learn.

 Interrogative communication in the language is relatively easy.
 Plus, there are fewer prepositions in Portuguese than in English.

-The only delicate part of the tongue is the nasal vowel sound that makes pronunciation a bit tricky.
-You have to practice extensively to pronounce correctly.
+The only delicate part of the tongue is the nasal vowel sound, which makes pronunciation a bit tricky.
+You have to practice extensively to pronounce it correctly.

 However, the rhythmic tone is simple to acquire.

-Portuguese shares similarities with Spanish.
+Portuguese is similar to Spanish.
 If you already know English and Spanish, learning Portuguese is not a daunting task.

 But watch out for misleading cognates!
 For example, “Atualmente” in European Portuguese means “currently” in English.